Banned Reporter Laura Loomer Is Often Discussed at Twitter & Facebook

-Freelance, right-wing reporter Laura Loomer was banned from Facebook and Twitter Thanksgiving eve, she says, for criticizing our new Muslim congresswoman.
+Freelance, right-wing reporter Laura Loomer was banned from Facebook and Twitter for 30 days.
+Thanksgiving eve, she says, for criticizing our new Muslim congresswoman.

 Hater Louis Farrakhan who calls Jews “termites”, “Satan”, and “scum” is not banned.
 People threatening the President and his family are not banned.

-While I don’t like Ms. Loomer’s approach, there is no reason to suspend her and not suspend Farrakhan and some of these far-left haters that are on these social media pages.
+While some of us might not like Ms. Loomer’s approach, there is no reason to suspend her and not suspend Farrakhan and some of these far-left haters that are on these social media pages.

 According to Loomer, she was suspended when she criticized the new congresswoman Ilhan Omar, saying she is anti-Jewish and pro-sharia.
 Actually, that’s factual.
 In addition, Omar probably married her brother while married to someone else, possibly to scam immigration.